List of immigration raids and arrests in the second Trump presidency: July

 On July 8, 30-year-old Denis Guillen-Solis and two other landscapers, who were working outside the Ontario Advanced Surgery Center in Ontario, California, were targeted by federal immigration officers in masks and bulletproof vests.
 According to representatives of the Inland Coalition for Immigrant Justice, the agents refused to identify themselves.
 In a confrontation captured on video, staff in scrubs can be heard and seen telling the agents to leave, that they were trespassing on private property without a warrant, and that they needed to take their hands off the 30-year-old Solis.
 Two agents, one on either side of a doorway at the clinic, both of whom had their faces covered, were attempting to detain Solis as he clung to the doorway frame, desperately trying to hold on, while weeping.

 On July 8, immigration agents arrested 20 people during a raid at the Alba Wine and Spirits warehouse in Edison, New Jersey.
-Federal agents also arrested a mother of two outside of the Elm Street Courthouse in New Haven, Connecticut in connection with a court hearing for her felony risk of injury to a child case that her husband said resulted from leaving one child at home while taking the other to school nearby.
-On 9 July, a Suffolk County Community College student and her mother were detained by ICE and sent to their Louisiana detention facility.
+Federal agents also arrested a mother of two outside of the Elm Street Courthouse in New Haven, Connecticut in connection with a court hearing for a felony risk of injury to a child case that her husband said resulted from leaving one child at home while taking the other to school nearby.
+She was held in ICE detention for nearly five months, but was released after winning her asylum case.

+On July 9, a Suffolk County Community College student and her mother were detained by ICE and sent to their Louisiana detention facility.